bnclabs/gostore/bubt/README.md

 Marker block
 ------------

-A marker-block of size `MarkerBlocksize` is populate with `MarkerByte` and flushed before the header fields.
+A marker-block of size `mblocksize` or `zblocksize` is populate with `MarkerByte` and flushed before the header fields.
 Only when marker-block is identified with its full size followed by 40 bytes of header, the index file is considered well-formed.

 Metadata, Settings and Statistics